youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### describe_access_policy

-Describes an access policy, which specifies an identity's access to an AWS IoT SiteWise Monitor portal or project.
+Describes an access policy, which specifies an identity's access to an IoT SiteWise Monitor portal or project.

 Type annotations for `boto3.client("iotsitewise").describe_access_policy`